 I was 23, living in Berlin at the time.
-I’d flown home to Yorkshire for two reasons: to save a dying relationship and to attend Tramlines Festival in Sheffield.
+I’d flown home to Yorkshire for two reasons: to try and save a relationship, and to attend Tramlines Festival in Sheffield.

 The former endeavour went tits up, naturally, and as a consequence I spent much of the festival desperately putting on a brave face – skanking like a madman, quaffing horrifying amounts of booze, hoovering powders and dressing in increasingly outlandish outfits.
 On the day of the Primal Scream I was clad in tiny swimming trunks, several beaded necklaces, a floppy lumberjack shirt, and Converse so knackered that you could see my yellow-socked toes poking out of the ends.
 Looking back it seems quite comical how blatant my mental implosion was.
 At the time I rather fancied I was keeping up a strong exterior image.